varun1210/Fetch-Rewards-Analytics-Engineer/README.md

 ```

 3. When considering average spend from receipts with 'rewardsReceiptStatus’ of ‘Accepted’ or ‘Rejected’, which is greater?
-    *NO DATA AVAILABLE FOR 'rewardsReceiptStatus’ = 'Accepted', will require further clafification from stakeholder*
+**Answer:** *NO DATA AVAILABLE FOR 'rewardsReceiptStatus’ = 'Accepted', will require further clafification from stakeholder*

 4. When considering total number of items purchased from receipts with 'rewardsReceiptStatus’ of ‘Accepted’ or ‘Rejected’, which is greater?
-    *NO DATA AVAILABLE FOR 'rewardsReceiptStatus’ = 'Accepted', will require further clafification from stakeholder*
+**Answer:** *NO DATA AVAILABLE FOR 'rewardsReceiptStatus’ = 'Accepted', will require further clafification from stakeholder*

 5. Which brand has the most spend among users who were created within the past 6 months?
-*I define a brand's 'spend' as the aggregation of final prices of the items sold by the brand on the receipts.
+**Answer:** *I have define a brand's 'spend' as the aggregation of final prices of the items sold by the brand on the receipts.
 There are many price columns to consider, so I will require further stakeholder validation for this definition.*
 *But, considering this definition of a brand's spend, the brand with the highest spend is:*
 *brandCode: "BEN AND JERRYS", brandName: No information available*
 *Of the brands where the brandName is available, brandName: "Cracker Barrel Cheese" (brandCode: "CRACKER BARREL") has the highest spend.*